 Think About This When You Read the Claims

-Trans-Fat Free: Trans-fats are bad for your health so you want to avoid them, but the words 'trans-fat free' can be stated on any product that has less than 0.5 gram (gm) of trans-fat per serving.
-If you're eating multiple servings of the food, you might actually be getting some unwanted trans-fats.
-To be sure your product is truly trans-fat free, check out the ingredients list to look for partially hydrogenated oils.
-If they're on the ingredient list, there probably is some trans-fat in your product.
+Trans Fat Free: Trans fats are bad for your health, so you want to avoid them, but the words 'trans fat free' can be stated on any product that has less than 0.5 gram (gm) of trans fat per serving.
+If you're eating multiple servings of the food, you might be getting some unwanted trans fats.

 If the label says the product is 'low-fat' or 'low-sodium' instead of reduced fat or sodium, the claim is a bit more specific.
 Low-fat foods must have less than 3 gm total fat per serving and low-sodium foods must contain less than 140 gm sodium per serving.

 Light or Lite: For a food to be considered 'light' it has to have 1/3 fewer calories, fat or sodium of the regular version of that same product.
 Look at the Nutrient Facts labels to find out exactly how many calories, fat or sodium you're really saving.